Uniswap/docs/docs/sdk/web3-react/guides/02-connectors.md

 In this example we will walk through setting up web3-react by defining our connectors and wrapping our app using the `Web3ReactProvider`.

-The only input parameters to this guide are the chains, and the respective RPC URLs, that we want our app to be able to connect to.
+The only input parameters to this guide are the chains, and their respective RPC URLs, that we want our app to be able to connect to.

 The guide will **cover**:

 1. Creating a Web3ReactProvider
-2. Creating the connectors
+2. Building a Connector
 3. Wrapping the app with the Web3ContextProvider

 At the end of the guide, we should be able to ....